AgriStability

 Access to other credit options and programs – AgriStability can give you access to credit options such as the Advance Payments Program (APP), which provides cash advances through various farm commodity organizations.

-Affordable coverage – AgriStability is a low cost risk management program available to all producers.
+Affordable coverage – AgriStability is a low-cost risk management program available to all producers.

-The AgriStability program is designed to help producers protect their farming operations from income decline.
+AgriStability is designed to help producers protect their farming operations from income decline.
 Program participants cannot receive full AgriStability payments until the program year is complete.
 However, by applying for an interim advance you may receive a portion of the estimated benefit early.

 Determining support levels